 Related: Easy Heart Sewing Projects for Beginners

-Make Thumb-Buggy fingerprint love bug cards to go with your thumbprint magnets.
+Make Thumb-Buggy fingerprint love bug cards to accompany your thumbprint magnets.
 We have even provided message ideas for Valentine’s Day, Mother’s Day, and many other occasions.

 Pop over to look at this gorgeous collection of heart art!
-Or, gather inspiration from this list of Valentine’s Day art projects and painting ideas.
+Or, gather inspiration from these Valentine’s Day art projects and painting ideas.
 Click on either link to see them all!

-For even more heart craft gift ideas and projects for kids (from toddlers and preschoolers to teens) and adults–check out the ideas below!
+Check out the ideas below for even more heart-themed craft gift ideas and projects for kids (from toddlers and preschoolers to teens) and adults!

 - Love Bugs Heart Craft